cypress-io/cypress-documentation/content/api/commands/mount.md

 }
 ```

-You can pass in an instance of the store that the provider will use on the
-options param, which can be useful to initialize a store with certain data for
+The options param can have a store that is already initialized with data:
-tests.

 ```jsx
 import { getStore } from '../redux/store'